FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 ## Limit Unavailable Pods

 The operator allows to limit the number of unavailable pods during deletions.
 This is configurable through `maxUnavailablePods` in the cluster spec.
 Which is disabled by default.
-When enabled the operator wait to delete pods if the number of unavailable pods is higher than the configured value.
+When enabled the operator will wait before deleting pods if the number of unavailable pods is higher than the configured value.
 This is useful to avoid deleting too many pods at once when recreating pods is not fast enough.
 If deletion mode is set to `All` the operator may delete more pods than the maximum number of unavailable pods.

 ## Next